openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for this Credential format.

 * `types`: REQUIRED.
 JSON array as defined in (#server_metadata_jwt_vc_json).
-This claim contains the type values the Wallet shall request in the subsequent credential issuance request.
+This claim contains the type values the Wallet shall request in the subsequent Credential Request.

 The following is a non-normative example of a Supported Credentials Object of type `jwt_vc_json`.